wasabirobby/wasabi_fishing/README.md

 - Chance of fishing rod breaking upon failing skillbar(Can be changed in config.)
 - Configurable fishing rewards(4 by default included)
 - Configurable prices to sell fishing rewards for
+- Ability to fish from boat, pier, or anywhere with a body of water
 - No job requirement
 - Sell shop for fished items
+- 0.00ms on idle

 ## Installation

 - Download this script
-- Download this skillbar: https://github.com/WasabiRobby/skill-bar and re-name resource `skillbar`
-- Put both script in your `resources` directory
+- Put script in your `resources` directory

 - Import `wasabi_fishing_weight.sql` to your database if using weight based inventory.
 - Import `wasabi_fishing_limit.sql` to your database if using limit based inventory.

-- Add `ensure wasabi_fishing` and `ensure skillbar` in your `server.cfg`
+- Add `ensure wasabi_fishing` in your `server.cfg`

 ### Extra Information
 - Inventory images included in the `InventoryImages` directory